-SoundHound AI's technology is currently being used globally by customers that include Hyundai, Mercedes-Benz, Pandora, Deutsche Telekom, Snap, VIZIO, KIA, and Stellantis.
-We have seen significant inflection in customer adoption of our technology, as measured through monthly queries on our Houndify platform, which doubled over the first six months of 2021, are now in excess of 100 million queries per month and surpassed 1 billion annual queries in 2021 (for the nine months ended September 30, 2022, queries were over 100% greater than during the same period in 2021).
+SoundHound AI's technology is currently being used globally by customers that include Hyundai, Mercedes-Benz, Pandora, Snap, VIZIO, Square, Toast, Oracle, KIA, and Stellantis.
+We have seen significant inflection in customer adoption of our technology, as measured through activity on our Houndify platform, which surpassed 1 billion annual queries in 2021 and experienced over 85% growth during 2022.
 Our current customers, which in many cases have contractual obligations that average multiple years (often between three to five years), span multiple industries and geographies, and together have an estimated combined reach of over two billion end users.
-We consider our long-term customers our "partners" and, by growing these strategic relationships, SoundHound AI's revenues have grown by more than 50% year over year each fiscal year over the past three years.
-The cumulative value of contracts with our existing partners has already exceeded \$100M.
+We consider our long-term customers our "partners" and, by growing these strategic relationships, SoundHound AI's revenues have grown by more than 45% year over year each fiscal year over the past four years.

-We support our customers by providing them access to Houndify®- an open-access platform that allows developers to leverage SoundHound AI's Voice AI technology and a library of over 100 content domains, including commonly used domains for points of interest, weather, flight status, sports, and more.
-To ensure that our content domains continue to evolve and grow, our platform is built on our breakthrough Collective AI®- an architecture for connecting domain knowledge, which encourages collaboration and contribution among developers, is always learning, and is greater than the sum of its parts.
+We support our customers by providing them access to Houndify® - an open-access platform that allows developers to leverage SoundHound AI's Voice AI technology and a library of over 100 content domains, including commonly used domains for points of interest, weather, flight status, sports, and more.
+To ensure that our content domains continue to evolve and grow, our platform is built on our breakthrough Collective AI® - an architecture for connecting domain knowledge, which encourages collaboration and contribution among developers, is always learning, and is greater than the sum of its parts.
 This architecture allows us to improve the understanding capability of our platform super-linearly and even exponentially based on linear contributions because of how the domains interact with one another.
 They can be interconnected and can learn from each other and, as developers contribute to the platform, its understanding capability can grow exponentially.

-Our technology is backed by SoundHound AI's investments in intellectual property, with over 250 patents granted or pending, spanning multiple fields including speech recognition, natural language, machine learning, monetization, and more.
+Our technology is backed by SoundHound AI's investments in intellectual property, with over 120 patents granted and over 140 patents pending, spanning multiple fields including speech recognition, natural language, machine learning, monetization, and more.
 We have achieved this critical momentum in part thanks to a leadership team with deep expertise and proven ability to attract and retain talent.